 Parents are an integral part of gifted education.
 Parent input is solicited for the identification process, parent conferences are held throughout the year, and parents are encouraged to share their views.
-The gifted education staff offers parent informational meetings, and a six week parent education class based on the book How To Parent So Children Will Learn by Sylvia Rimm.
-This program is designed for parents of identified gifted children, but will also be open to parents who feel that may benefit from the content.
+The gifted education staff offers parent informational meetings, and recommends the book How To Parent So Children Will Learn by Sylvia Rimm.
+All programs are designed for parents of identified gifted children, but will also be open to parents who feel that may benefit from the content.

 What type of enrichment is offered at the elementary level?

 Third and fourth grade students may work in small math enrichment groups, focusing on curriculum aligned activities.
 Student groups are determined based on Stepping Stones pre-assessment scores and teacher recommendation.
 Groups are kept flexible based on instruction and student need.
 Activities include multistep problem solving, small group discussion and reasoning, creative and critical thinking skills, as well as, higher order thinking activities.
 Students are encouraged to work collaboratively while solving problems that extend their thinking.